-- Many of you have been in touch with us wanting to know whether you should be working as a person with diabetes to cover essential services.
-The workplace health and wellbeing unit of the HSE published a guideline document on May 26th for healthcare workers who are vulnerable and very high risk.
+- The workplace health and wellbeing unit of the HSE published a guideline document for healthcare workers who are vulnerable and very high risk.
 See https://www.hse.ie/eng/staff/workplace-health-and-wellbeing-unit/covid-19-guidance/guidance-on-fitness-for-work-of-healthcare-workers-in-the-higher-risk-categories.pdf

 - We have been advising you to discuss with your employer about meeting safe work practices and reducing your risk.
 If you believe your medical condition should exclude you from being at work, you should submit a report from your treating specialist or other relevant documentation.
 Where clarity is required on the risk to the healthcare worker due to their medical condition, they may be referred to Occupational Health for a medical opinion regarding fitness for work.

 - Have a conversation with your employer about your diabetes and concerns re COVID 19 regarding appropriate social distancing and best practice for you in the workplace – or alternative plan re work schedule /space/ environment.

 - Phone to speak further with your diabetes nurse /team or GP for advice to see what they suggest is best for you personally, with respect to your diabetes management and place/type of work/ return to work, as adhering to Public health guidelines regarding returning to work at this time, and in the phases ahead.